puppetlabs/puppet-specifications/language/types_values_variables.md

 The range can be *ascending* or *descending*.
 (The direction is only important when iterating over the set of instances as the range of values is the same if `from > to` as when `from < to`).

-If `from` is unassigned, the default is -infinity, and if `to` is unassigned, the default is +infinity.
+If `from` is unassigned, the default is -Infinity, and if `to` is unassigned, the default is +Infinity.

-From the Puppet Language, the default values are set by using a `LiteralDefault`.
+From the Puppet Language, the default values are set by using a literal `default`.
 If only one parameter is given, it is taken as both `from` and `to`, (thus producing a range of one value).
 The `from` and `to` are inclusive.
 It is not possible to create an empty range (such construct, if allowed would represent the set of all integers that are not integers, which would make it